swiftlettech/smart-sweeper/README.md

 ### Installation
 Download a release and run the installer.
+You may need to run SmartSweeper as an administrator.

 ### Running from source
 ##### Additional Requirements